sharique123/ScoXAPI.js/README.md

 The Experience API “is an e-learning software specification that allows learning content and learning systems to speak to each other in a manner that records and tracks all types of learning experiences.
 Learning experiences are recorded in a Learning Record Store (LRS).
 LRSs can exist within traditional Learning Management Systems (LMSs) or on their own.”

+#ScoXApi

+This javascript api will allow to call set of function and the api will communicate with respective LMS.

+Example

+* Initialize.
+* SetLanguage
+* SetCaption
+* SetAudio
+* SetIncomplete
+* SetComplete
+* SetScore.
+* SetInteraction
+* SetComment
+* Terminate.